Tag Archives: featured

 Showing dressage can propel continued learning for you and your gaited horse

-Dressage tests force a rider and horse to face all of the requirements of the level.
-As a rider and horse advance in their training, the dressage tests challenge a rider to practice what they might otherwise avoid, like teaching their gaited horse both canter leads and correcting a cross canter.
+Dressage tests encourage a rider and horse to work through all of the requirements of the level, such as developing both canter leads and correcting a cross canter.

 The rider also learns coordination and timing of rein, leg, seat, and weight aids as they teach their horse lateral exercises, such as shoulder-in, haunches in, shoulder out, and renver.
-These lateral exercises are terrific for developing balance, connection, and symmetry in the gaited horse.
-Plus, these exercises are diagonal movement and can help the pacey horse develop a smoother gait.
+These lateral exercises are terrific for developing a gaited horse’s balance, flexibility, connection, and symmetry.
+Plus, lateral exercises break up a pace and help develop a smoother gait.

 Dressage shows provide feedback from a professional dressage judge

-For each dressage test ridden, you will receive written feedback from a dressage judge on how well you and your horse performed the test requirements as it relates to rhythm, suppleness, contact, impulsion, straightness, collection, rider position, and use and timing of leg, hand, seat, and weight aids.
+For each dressage test ridden, you will receive written feedback from a dressage judge on how well you and your horse performed the test requirements, as well as rhythm, suppleness, contact, impulsion, straightness, collection, rider position, and use and timing of leg, hand, seat, and weight aids.

 Naturally gaited Tennessee Walking Horse shown at a running walk in a First Level dressage test for the gaited horse.